 What is your current goal with all of this?

-I would like this concept to be futher developed by a peripheral company so that an easy-to-use product can be bought at the store.
-My goal is to make aiming with a mouse feel more intuitive, which leads to better accuracy performance.
+I would like this concept to be further developed by a peripheral company so that an easy-to-use product can be bought at the store.
+This product would come with calibration software that would guide you through the process of getting it dialed in quickly.
+My ultimate goal is to make aiming with a mouse feel more intuitive, which in turn leads to better accuracy performance.

 I believe that to get this project moving, I just need one person that is trusted in the mouse/aim community to tell the world that it produces the results that are being claimed.
-I haven't been able to find anyone matching that description that is willing to test it.
+I haven't been able to find anyone matching that description to even test it.

 Alternatively, if I can get a bunch of everyday aim enthusiasts to show performance benefits, I think that would also create the momentum needed to get this off the ground.